 Dual flight controls are provided consisting of control wheel columns, adjustable rudder pedals, brakes and mechanical nose wheel steering.
-Pushrod, bellcrank, sector, and cable systems are used to actuate the rudder, elevators, and ailerons.
+Pushrod, bellcrank, sector, and cable systems are used to actuate the rudder, elevator, and ailerons.
 Corrosion resistant stainless steel cables are used in all primary and secondary systems.

-Trim wheels installed on the pedestal control mechanical trim tabs for the ailerons, elevators, and rudder.
-The elevator trim also has an electric motor controlled by switches on each pilots' control wheel.
-A yaw damper system in the tail works with the autopilot to augment stability at high altitudes, however, it's not required for dispatch.
-A bias system is incorporated into the rudder for improved runway performance and automatic control enhancement during engine out conditions.
-An integral control lock below the pilot's panel holds the rudder, elevators, ailerons and throttles during storage.
+Trim wheels installed on the pedestal control mechanical trim tabs for the left aileron, elevators and rudder.
+The elevator trim also has an electric actuator controlled by switches on each pilots' control wheel.
+A yaw damper system in the tail works with the autopilot to augment stability at high altitudes, however, it is not required for dispatch.
+An integral control lock below the pilot's panel holds the rudder, elevators, ailerons, and throttles during storage.